 Part 1: Canon Imageprograf Pro-1100

 The primary driving force behind my decision was the desire to archive my work.
 I’ve always valued the tangible nature of physical images, especially as a way to preserve my artistic journey for the future.
 While my collection of film photographs is safely tucked away, I was increasingly worried about the fate of my digital files.
 With technology advancing at such a rapid pace, I couldn't shake the concern that formats like TIF, RAW, and JPEG might one day be replaced or rendered obsolete, leaving my important memories at risk.
-The Canon Pro-1100 not only addresses my need for preservation but also opens up a world of creative possibilities, allowing me to truly bring my digital visions to life on paper.
+The Canon Pro-1100 not only addresses my need for preservation but also opens up a world of creative possibilities, allowing me to bring my digital visions to life on paper truly.

 Murphy's law: what can happen, will happen.
 Delivery didn’t come without its problems.
 The printer arrived via FedEx on March 7th, a day earlier than anticipated, which was a good thing, but it also arrived with visible damage to the box… Which led to a crushing disappointment.
 According to my security camera footage, the delivery driver took a lot of care in setting my delivery on the front stoop.
-The contents seemed to be intact, the only problem with the printer was a 3-4” scratch on the front cover.
+The contents seemed to be intact; the only problem with the printer was a 3-4” scratch on the front cover.
 Something I could live with.

 Helpful Links